MegApril/police-staffing-analysis/SQL/SQL-queries.md

 ORDER BY year_month, call_type_indicator;
 ```
 ### Determining if admin duties associated with cad events are logged with the same cad event number, or as a different cad event number.
-They are logged under a different cad event number
+They are logged under a different cad event number, meaning they are included in reported time.
+This negates the need to add a percentage to workload hours based on perecieved need since it is accounted for in this CAD system.
 ```SQL
 WITH multi_row_events AS (
   SELECT